Five Things Students Do That Make Me Laugh

 Hi!
 I am Teacher Marissa.
 I work for Qkids part-time and am a professional actress.
 I have been with Qkids for less than a year and I love teaching online and the flexibility it gives me.
 I am a night owl, so I love teaching at night.
 Kids say the darndest things!
 Here are some of my favorite stories from teaching for Qkids:

 Students often want to show me their pets before or after class.
 As an animal lover, I never object.
 Sometimes, if the lesson is about animals, I’ll ask if they have a pet.
-One class, all four students had turtles.
+In one class, all four students had turtles.
 They even showed me!
 I have been shown a cat, a bird, and a dog.

 2. Stuffed Animals